inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 ## Uvicorn as ASGI
 For this particular project there is no any limitations in choose of ASGI, just support the spec.
 So I decided to use Uvicorn as [the fastest one](https://www.techempower.com/benchmarks/#hw=ph&test=fortune&l=zijzen-sf&section=data-r20)

+## Pylint as a linter
+Pylint is one of the oldest tools for Python and proven by the time.
+We need it to check if our code is PEP8-complaint